timothyfrasier/Intro/Topic2-Science/boardwork/T2-boardwork.md

 Became a "David & Goliath" battle of Wakefield and parents *vs* "big pharma"

-Independent researchers in the UK, Canada, and Finland did not detect any association with between the MMR vaccint and autism.
+Independent researchers in the UK, Canada, and Finland did not detect any association with between the MMR vaccine and autism.

 Danish study of **~440,000** children who had received the MMR vaccine and **97,000** who did not
   - No difference in the risk of autism